libp2p/js-libp2p/examples/transports/README.md

 /ip4/127.0.0.1/tcp/20000/ws/p2p/QmVq1PWh3VSDYdFqYMtqp4YQyXcrH27N7968tGdM1VQPj1
-node 1 dialed to node 2 successfully node 2 dialed to node 3 successfully node 3 dialed to node 3 successfully
+node 1 dialed to node 2 successfully node 2 dialed to node 3 successfully node 3 failed to dial to node 1 with:
+    Error: No transport available for address /ip4/127.0.0.1/tcp/51482
 ```

 As expected, we created 3 nodes, node 1 with TCP, node 2 with TCP+WebSockets and node 3 with just WebSockets. node 1 -> node 2 and node 2 -> node 3 managed to dial correctly because they shared a common transport, however, node 3 -> node 1 failed because they didn't share any.